praekelt/jmbo-foundry/README.rst

 get_absolute_url(self)
 ++++++++++++++++++++++
-Returns url to which link should redirect based on a reversed view name as specified in :ref:`generic.models.Link.view_name` or otherwise an explicitly provided url as specified in :ref:`generic.models.Link.url`.
+Returns url to which link should redirect based on a `reversed <https://docs.djangoproject.com/en/dev/topics/http/urls/#reverse>_` view name as specified in :ref:`generic.models.Link.view_name` or otherwise an explicitly provided url as specified in :ref:`generic.models.Link.url`.

 .. _generic.models.Link.is_active:

 is_active(self, request)
 ++++++++++++++++++++++++
-Determines whether or not the link can be consider active based on the request path.
-True if the request path can be resolved to the same view name as is contained in :ref:`generic.models.Link.view_name`.
-Otherwise True if request path starts with url as contained in :ref:`generic.models.Link.url` field.
+Determines whether or not the link can be consider active based on the request path. ``True`` if the request path can be resolved to the same view name as is contained in :ref:`generic.models.Link.view_name`.
+Otherwise ``True`` if request path starts with url as contained in :ref:`generic.models.Link.url` field.

 .. _generic.models.LinkPosition:

 generic.models.LinkPosition
 ***************************

+Used to determine position/order of elements in :ref:`generic_inclusion_tags.menu` and :ref:`generic_inclusion_tags.navbar` inclusion tags.

 .. _generic.models.LinkPosition.Fields: